Mission

 Vision

-Why Choose STEM Equity Initiative?
+Why Choose STEM Educator Initiative?

 Educators, schools, and state systems have achieved measurable success in their efforts to recruit and retain diverse students in CTE and STEM courses and programs through to completion.